-Labour conference: Angela Rayner won't apologise now for calling Johnson 'scum'
+Labour conference: Angela Rayner won't apologise for calling Johnson 'scum'

 - Published

-Angela Rayner says she will apologise for calling Boris Johnson "scum" when he retracts past homophobic, racist and misogynistic comments.
+Angela Rayner says she will apologise for calling Boris Johnson "scum" when he retracts past comments she described as homophobic, racist and misogynistic.

 Labour's deputy leader was reported to have called Tory ministers "a bunch of scum" at a Labour conference event.

-Asked if she would be retract the remarks, she told the BBC: "I think Boris Johnson is a racist, homophobic misogynist.
+Asked if she would retract the remarks, she told the BBC: "I think Boris Johnson is a racist, homophobic misogynist.

 "I think he needs to apologise for comments he has made in the past."